-The Importance in Education
+The Importance of Education

 Once in a while, stumbling onto a piece of history bring back a flood of memories.
-While I was going through those boxes in storage labeled “university” last week trying to find my degree for the insurance company, I started reading through some of the notes that I took during those four unbelievable years.
+While I was going through those boxes in storage labeled “university” last week trying to find my degree for the insurance company, I started reading through some of the notes I took during those four unbelievable years.

 Education is Not Just for Academics